Ben Revere: Washington Nationals

 On January 8, 2016, Revere and a player to be named later were traded to the Washington Nationals in exchange for Drew Storen and cash considerations.
 Revere was placed on the 15-day disabled list on April 6 after suffering a strained right oblique in the season opener on April 4.
-He batted .217/.260/.300 for the 2016 season.
-The Nationals opted not to tender Revere a contract after the 2016 season, making him a free agent.
+In 103 appearances for Washington, he slashed .217/.260/.300 with two home runs, 24 RBI, and 14 stolen bases.
+On December 2, the Nationals non-tendered Revere, making him a free agent.

 Los Angeles Angels

 On December 23, 2016, Revere signed a one-year, $4 million contract with the Los Angeles Angels that included unspecified incentives.
-Revere began the season as the team's 4th outfielder but after inconsistent play, Revere was entrusted as the left fielder.
+Revere began the 2017 season as the team's fourth outfielder but after inconsistent play, Revere was entrusted as the left fielder.
 In 109 games, Revere hit .275/.308/.344 with 1 home run and 21 stolen bases.

-Cincinnati Reds

 On February 25, 2018, Revere signed a minor league contract with the Cincinnati Reds.
-He was released on March 25.
+He was released prior to the start of the season on March 25.

-Second stint with the Angels

-On March 30, 2018, Revere signed a minor league contract with the Los Angeles Angels.
-He was released on July 26, 2018.
+On March 30, 2018, Revere signed a minor league contract to return to the Angels.
+In 40 games for the Triple-A Salt Lake Bees, he slashed .277/.319/.407 with three home runs, 18 RBI, and two stolen bases.
+Revere was released by the Angels organization on July 26.

-Texas Rangers
+Toronto Blue Jays (second stint)

 On February 17, 2019, Revere signed a minor league contract with the Texas Rangers that included an invitation to spring training.
-The Rangers released Revere on March 26, 2019.
+The Rangers released Revere on March 26.

-Second stint with the Blue Jays

 On April 27, 2019, Revere signed a minor league contract with the Toronto Blue Jays.
-He was released on May 22.
+In 8 games for the Triple-A Buffalo Bisons, he went 10-for-35 (.286) with 6 RBI and 1 stolen base.
+Revere was released by the Blue Jays organization on May 22.

 Lexington Legends

-During the COVID-19 Pandemic, Revere played with the Lexington Legends during their "Battle of the Bourbon Trail" series due to the cancellation of the 2020 MiLB season.
+During the COVID-19 pandemic, Revere played with the Lexington Legends during their "Battle of the Bourbon Trail" series due to the cancellation of the 2020 MiLB season.

 Player-coach

 On May 18, 2021, Revere was named hitting coach for the Lexington Legends (now members of the independent Atlantic League of Professional Baseball) for the 2021 season.

-On July 31, 2021, after serving strictly as hitting coach for the first half of the season, Revere was activated as a player.
-In his first game, he went 2-3 with a triple and 2 RBI's.
+On July 31, 2021, the team activated Revere as a player.
+In his first game, he went 2-for-3 with a triple and two RBI.
 Revere did not return to the organization after the season.
+In 25 games, he hit .300/.333/.380 with no home runs, 14 RBI, and one stolen base.